 Sierra Mountaineering and Technical Leadership COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
+Note that AAI requires proof of full COVID-19 vaccination for all trips at least through September 30, 2022.
 Overview

 Bear Creek Spire, in the heart of the Sierra.
 John Tack

 If you would like to develop a full range of mountaineering skills and the ability to safely lead your own climbing teams in an alpine environment, this course is a great choice for you.
 Our principal goals will be to help you become qualified as a team leader in both technical skills and mountain judgment, and capable of safely leading rope teams on alpine routes at basic and intermediate levels of technical difficulty.
 This course can be integrated into the Alpine Mountaineering and Technical Leadership curriculum.
 Participants, upon request, will recieve a guide recommendation for subsequent programs to fill in their skill set before joining AMTL Part 3.

 Both technical and judgment skills are taught each day, and more advanced techniques are presented as the program progresses.
 Each skill is demonstrated in detail and practiced thoroughly, and all are applied during the series of ascents that we make.
 The curriculum is also structured so that there is a steadily growing amount of attention given to the issues, responsibilities, and techniques involved in the leadership of alpine climbing teams as we move through the course.

 You will be impressed by how much you take away from this program.
 While you don't need any climbing experience to join us, by the time you leave you should have solid climbing skills as well as a good grasp of protective systems and hazard assessment.